-Here’s some interesting news as regards polar history.
-The Scott Polar Research Institute (SPRI) at the University of Cambridge, UK are planning a scientific expedition to Antarctica to study the Larsen C Ice Shelf - and explore the area where Endurance, Sir Ernest Shackleton's famous ship was last seen.
+A scientific expedition is heading to Antarctica to study the Larsen C Ice Shelf - and explore the area where Endurance, Sir Ernest Shackleton's famous ship was last seen.

 Outdoor filmmaker Terry Abraham’s newest film is available to cinemas from Friday 13th April, and screens around the UK in a series of special events – with more to come.